Recorder (judge): Recorders as part-time appointments

-Since 1971 the term "recorder" has also been used for a part-time judicial appointment in England and Wales, providing part-time experience of judicial office.
+Since 1971 the term "recorder" has also been used for a part-time judicial appointment in England and Wales, providing part-time experience in judicial office.
 The part-time appointees were initially designated "Assistant Recorder", with a view to promotion to full "recorder".
 Appointments are no longer made to the position of Assistant Recorder.

 Appointments are made by the Crown by Royal Warrant, on the recommendation of the Lord Chancellor.
 Since 2006 the Lord Chancellor's recommendations are based upon an independent appointments process by the Judicial Appointments Commission.

-Eligibility is restricted to barristers or solicitors of at least seven years' standing.
+Eligibility is restricted to barristers, solicitors or Chartered Legal Executives of at least seven years' standing.
 A recorder, when acting as such, has all the powers of a circuit judge and may sit in the Crown Court, the County Court or the Family Court.
 A recorder sitting in the Crown, County or Family Court is addressed as "Your Honour" (save in the Central Criminal Court (or Old Bailey) where all judges are addressed as "My Lord (or Lady)").
 If appointed to do so under section 9(1) of the Senior Courts Act 1981, a recorder may sit as a part-time High Court judge.

 A recorder is paid a daily fee and is expected to sit as a judge for between three and six weeks a year.